dotnet/sdk/documentation/TemplateEngine/Runnable-Project-Templates.md

 The `configuration details` options are identical in both situations, they only differ in the scopes they're applied in.
 The below sections are labelled CustomOperations.<Item>, but are equally applicable to SpecialCustomOperations.<fileglob>.<Item>

-### CustomOperations.VariableFormat (optional)
-Defines the format of variable names, and general processing infomation.
-Need help documenting this!!!

 ### CustomOperations.FlagPrefix (optional)
 Overrides the default prefix to indicate a flag option in a file being processed.